royalfig/State-of-the-Meeting-2019/docs/satisfaction/README.md

 discrimination against those unable to attend in extreme conditions.
 It's now time for an official statement from HSS on precisely what its health and safety policy is." />
+<pullQuote title="The Flashtalks session actually worked really well, despite my initial
+skepticism.
+Perhaps there could be more than one to bring even more junior scholars into the conference." />
+<pullQuote title="Sessions with overlapping topics seem to often be scheduled against
+each other.
+I know scheduling must be difficult, and some conflicts are inevitable, but it seems like there must be a better way!" />
 <pullQuote title="Perhaps have it at 2 or 3 locations at once, on different continents, so that
 less people have to fly.
 I think with technology, it can still feel like one conference.
 E.g. if a keynote is in North America, than people in Europe